German–Israeli Society: History

 In 2020, Michaela Engelmeier was appointed to the newly created office of Secretary General.
 The work of the DIG is to be professionalized and expanded through the new office.

+In May 2026, German prosecutors charged two men with involvement in an alleged Iranian Islamic Revolutionary Guard Corps-linked plot to assassinate Volker Beck and Josef Schuster, president of the Central Council of Jews in Germany, in Germany.

 Controversies

 Some local branches of the DIG criticized the controversial exhibition “Nakba – Flight and Expulsion of the Palestinians 1948”, which was shown in around a hundred cities.
 The organizers of the exhibition accused the DIG and other critics of not seeking discourse but simply wanting to stop the exhibition.
 However, at the opening of the exhibition in Osnabrück, even the local DIG chairman Hans-Gert Pöttering (CDU) spoke a word of welcome.
 The local DIG chairman Hermann Kuhn told Taz about the exhibition in Bremen that the unilateral assignment of blame made by her "is not conducive to the idea of a peaceful coexistence".
 The organizers of the exhibition, including Detlef Griesche from the German-Palestinian Society, accused their critics of behind-the-scenes attempts to prevent it.
 Griesche even claimed that the protest was "led and directed by Israel," but doesn't deny the bias: "The perspective of the Palestinians, which is otherwise suppressed, should be explicitly given a voice".